grandparkla/nyela/index.markdown

 ### Photo Booth

-Snap the final photos of 2017 at a photo booth.
+Snap the final photos of 2017 at one of our photo booths.

 ### Food